Kedoodle/kedoodle.github.io/notes/books/apprenticeship-patterns.md

 **Solution**

 Actively look out for the ways that you are failing and try to address those that are worth fixing.
 Learn about the things that lead you to failure - certain patterns, behaviours, conditions, habits etc. Some failures need to be accepted - they may be things that you're just not good at, or that the time invested in fixing them are too great for what benefit you'd get.

+# Chapter 6: Construct Your Curriculum

+Information is abundant.
+The Internet brings a wealth of knowledge, but there are some pieces of information that are best found in books.
+You should supplement blogs, articles, tutorials etc. with books.
+There are no assigned books for your apprenticeship because it's *your* apprenticeship - you need to find the books that will help you the most in your journey and construct your own curriculum.

+## Reading List

+You've had a bit of experience, but you've also discovered how much information is out there that you still need to learn.
+You're finding books to read faster than you can read them.

+**Solution**

+Keep a list of the books that you want to read.
+This doesn't serve just as a prioritisation list, but you can also reflect on your past readings and identify any patterns and gaps in your learning.
+Books will refer to other books - those that you see often are probably worth prioritising.
+Some books will also recommend a whole list of books - these lists are especially valuable as a starting point when you're not sure what to read.

+Often you'll need knowledge to understand which order you should read certain books.
+It's paradoxical in that you need to read the books to gain that knowledge.
+To solve this, start with a book which approaches the topic with a broader lens, and then read more specialist books as you see fit.

+## Read Constantly

+There are so many fundamental concepts that you can't possibly know them all as an apprentice.
+You may be proficient in some, but others elude you.

+**Solution**

+Consume as much written content as you possibly can, with emphasis on books over blogs or other content.
+When you have the opportunity and capacity to read more books, take it - these are the things that will distinguish you from a mediocre programmer.
+Being consistent is key - reading a book every month or two adds up to a wealth of knowledge over time.
+Keep a book on hand such that you can fill in the little bits of time you have throughout the day with reading.

+## Study the Classics

+Your education may not have covered the theory books that are widely read - the books that experienced people around you regularly refer to.

+**Solution**

+Note down when a concept is brought up and ask what book it's from.
+Note it down in your [Reading List](#reading-list).

+Be careful not to get stuck into only classics - some may withstand the test of time, while others were contemporary when written but are no longer relevant.
+Mix in more modern content alongside the classics that have aged well.

+## Dig Deeper

+At work, your delivery obligations mean that you only do enough research to get the job done.
+You make decisions without the full knowledge surrounding the tool - instead simply getting by using the examples provided.
+You learn just enough about a system to get your part done.

+Maintenance of your code becomes increasingly more difficult because of these decisions made with little knowledge.
+Corners were cut and technical debt has amassed.
+The superficial knowledge gained during implementation is insufficient to triage small bugs or when deeper knowledge is required.
+You may not even realise how little you know until you're put to the test.

+**Solution**

+Acquire deeper knowledge in the tools and technologies that you are using.
+You should understand why the things are the way that they are - why is it designed in the way that it is.
+Digging deeper means that you'll be able to explain deeper than just the surface of the systems you're working with.
+It'll distinguish you as a candidate during interview processes.
+It'll set you up to build software that lasts.

+One way to dig deeper is to go to primary sources.
+Often information is lost in translation, including the original intentions and problems that were being targeted.
+Cut out the middlemen and go read specifications, RFCs, etc.

+Applying this pattern regularly will set you apart you from other programmers.
+You'll truly understand how your tools work.
+You'll be selected for more complex problems - this means you'll shine brighter but also likely fail more often.
+Use this as an opportunity to apply the [Be Your Worst](#be-your-worst) pattern.

+## Familiar Tools

+Every engagement you are on will have it's own nuances, tools, technologies etc. Working on a project will involve new colleagues, roles, business domains etc. Within all this, you need some consistency and reliability so that you can provide good estimates with your work.

+**Solution**

+Familiarise yourself with a set of tools; know the ins and outs of these tools.
+They become your toolkit that is portable with you across jobs, projects, and organisations.
+These tools make you the most productive when you're on a new engagement - you already know what to do when you face certain issues.

+Don't become completely reliant on these tools, however.
+Sometimes the best tool for the job isn't one that you're familiar with. and you'll use the same tool for every job.
+You may even find that your tool is no longer useful as they've been rendered obsolete by a newer tool.
+Ensure to update your toolbox.